OpusVL/Flexibase/flexibase-spec-rfc.md

 guaranteed that all other Minds are available.
 It is also guaranteed that dependencies are initialised.

+Minds cannot leave their Hive context for behaviour!
+In some cases, the application is using a singleton or global strategy for its Hive, but it is also perfectly acceptable that the application is using a Hive stored in a local scope.
+It is also perfectly acceptable for the system to arbitrarily create another Hive at any point for whatever reason.

+This means that you can only ever be sure of the existence of the Hive you are installed in, or of a Hive you construct yourself for a specific purpose.
+Remember that the Hive you are installed in has already been sanity-checked against your dependency specification, so it's the only Hive you can be sure of.

 ### Specification

 > A Mind MUST wear at least one Hat.